barchart/production-forecast-doc/docs/content/overview.md

 | CA | soybean | 121 | 249 |
 | CA | spring wheat | 185 | 249 |

+The historical crop yield and production data is available in cmdtystats https://www.barchart.com/cmdty/data/fundamental/explore.

 ## What Datasets Are Included?